osamanazar47/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley : a script that displays a confused smiley "(Ôo)'.
 2-hellofile : a script that Display the content of the /etc/passwd file.
-3-twofiles :a script that Display the content of /etc/passwd and /etc/hosts
+3-twofiles :a script that Display the content of /etc/passwd and /etc/hosts 4-lastlines : a script that display the last 10 lines of /etc/passwd